MakeSchool-Tutorials/Makestagram-Swift/P7-Uploading-Photos/content.md

 4. Once the user has selected one of the two options, we present a `UIImagePickerController` another iOS system component.
 This `UIImagePickerController` handles the actual image picking (either by letting the user take a picture, or by letting them pick one from their library)
 5. Once the user is finished, the selected image gets returned to the `PhotoTakingHelper`
 6. The `PhotoTakingHelper` returns that image to the `TimelineViewController`.

+Now that we have a plan, we can start implementing this feature!

+##Implementing the PhotoTakingHelper

+Our `PhotoTakingHelper` will have two main responsibilities:

+1. Presenting the Popover and the Camera / Photo Library
+2. Returning the image that the user has taken / selected

+To implement the first responsibility, the `PhotoTakingHelper` will need a reference to a `UIViewController`.
+In iOS only View Controllers can present other View Controllers.
+The `PhotoTakingHelper` is a simple `NSObject` not a `UIViewController`, so it isn't able to present other View Controllers.
+We will implement the initializer of the `PhotoTakingHelper` to require a reference to a `UIViewController`.

+To implement the second responsibility, the `PhotoTakingHelper` will need to have a way to communicate with the `TimelineViewController` - as shown in Step 6 of our outline above.
+For this we could use the concept of delegation (on the previous page we used delegation to receive information from the `UITabBarController`).
+A more convenient solution for this specific case is using a *Callback*.
+A *Callback* is basically a reference to a function.
+When initializing the `PhotoTakingHelper` we will provide it with a callback function.
+As soon as the `PhotoTakingHelper` has selected an image, it will call that *Callback* function and provide the selected image to the *TimelineViewController*.